Bennotsi-MTG/Doomsday-Codex/core/pass-the-turn.md

 we lack resources, such as a draw effect or mana.
 We'll focus on playing around/through hate later.

-Consider the following (intentionally) bad example: You cast Doomsday, but lack a draw effect and therefore build:
+Consider the following (intentionally) bad example: you cast Doomsday, but lack a draw effect and therefore build:

 ```